 As far as we know, this is a decision that college systems will make without need for input from NYSED.
-We don't know yet whether GED College Ready (scores of 165 and above) will be considered by CUNY and other New York State colleges.
+CUNY is accepting GED College Ready (scores of 165 and above) to show proficiency.

 How will the CUNY Proficiency Index (PI) score include test scores on the GED?
 How will CUNY admissions look at the college readiness scoring performance level?